olesku/eventhub/README.md

 docker run --rm -it -e DISABLE_AUTH=1 -e REDIS_HOST=my-redis-server.local -p 8080:8080 quay.io/olesku/eventhub:latest
 ```

-The repo also contains a [docker-compose](https://docs.docker.com/compose/) which will run both redis and eventhub for you.
+The repo also contains a [docker-compose](https://docs.docker.com/compose/) file which will run both redis and eventhub for you.
 To use that run ```docker-compose up```